Mahatma Isardas

-Mahatma Isardas (1539–1618) was a 16th-century Hindu saint-poet who is worshipped throughout Gujarat and Rajasthan states of India.
-He is associated with having done miraculous works, hence called 'Isara So Parmesara' (Isardas is a manifestation of the Almighty himself).
+was a 16th-century Indian Hindu saint-poet, who is revered as a devotee of Lord Krishna in Gujarat and Rajasthan states of India.
+He is associated with having done miraculous works, and due to his high devotion to Krishna, he was called Īsara-so-parameśvara (Īsardāsa is a manifestation of the Almighty himself).

 Popular creations like Deviyan and Hariras (bhakti kavya) and Hala-Jhala ra Kundaliya (veer-ras kavya) are credited to Isardas.
 Also known as 'Sant Mahatma Isardas' by his devotees.
 The language of Isardas' compositions is Dingal.